SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Beside the behaviour of the Push-To-Talk button described above, where you need to hold down the button as long as your are talking, there is an alternative mode available.
 This mode allows you to release the button while you are talking.
 Once, you have finished your voice command, you press the Push-2-Talk button again, to indicate that you have finished and that the command should be executed.
 This alternative mode can be activated either by choosing the corresponding preset in "Simulator Setup" or by copying the file "P2T Configuration.ini" from the *Resources\Templates* directory from the program folder to the *Simulator Controller\Config* directory which resides in your user *Documents* folder.

-Good to know: You can also alter the time span, in which the system counts a click or press as a double (default is 400 ms) using this patch file.
-Include the following in the *[PushToTalk]* section in your copy of "P2T Configuration.ini":
+Good to know: You can also alter the speed for the two clicks or presses (Windows default is 500 ms) in the [core settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Configuration).

-	Double Press=xxx

-where xxx is the number of desired milliseconds.

 Please don't forget to press the Push-To-Talk button at the end of your speech, even, if the command had already been recognized, because you made a long pause.
 If you don't push the button, the sequence will get out of sync and you will end up being very confused.